5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 	- Disable `AppleXcmpCfgLock`
 	- Disable `AppleXcpmExtraMsrs`
 7. `Misc/Security`:
-	- Set `SecureBootModel` to `Disabled` (required when using root patches to re-install missing drivers, especially for NVDIA GPUs)
+	- Set `SecureBootModel` to `Disabled` (required when using root patches to re-install missing drivers, especially for NVIDIA GPUs)
 8. `NVRAM/Add` Section: Add the following boot-args (or corresponding NVRAM parameters):
 	- `revpatch=sbvmm,f16c` &rarr; for enabling OTA updates and addressing graphics issues in macOS 13
-	- `-amd_no_dgpu_accel` &rarr; **For AMD GPUs only**.
-This option will be used temporarily so we can install root patches for GPU, afterwards it must be removed to get working hardware acceleration.
 	- `ipc_control_port_options=0`
 	- `amfi_get_out_of_my_way=0x1` &rarr; Required for booting macOS 13 and applying Root Patches with OpenCore Legacy Patcher.
 Can cause issues with [granting 3rd party apps access to Mic/Camera](https://github.com/5T33Z0/OC-Little-Translated/blob/main/13_Peripherals/Fixing_Webcams.md)
+	- `-amd_no_dgpu_accel` &rarr; **AMD GPUs only**.
+This option will be used temporarily so we can install root patches for GPU, afterwards it must be removed to get working hardware acceleration.
+	- `nv_disable=1` &rarr; **NVIDIA GPUs only**.
+Disables hardware acceleration and puts the card in VESA mode so you have a picture and not a black screen.
+Once you've installed the GPU drivers in post, **delete the boot-arg**!
 9. Change `csr-active-config` to `03080000` &rarr; Required for booting a system with patched-in drivers
 10. Save and reboot